-How to create the right environment:

-- Cultivate an ethos where there is an antibullying culture - it is especially important that adults are good role models for children and young people - Take all signs and reports of bullying very seriously - Take all allegations seriously and take action to ensure that the child or young person is safe - Do not label children or young people as "victims" and "bullies".
-Talk about 'bullying behaviour' and help and support the child or young person to change their behaviour and to understand and recognise its impact - Speak to those being bullied and those displaying bullying behaviour separately
+How to create the right environment: • Cultivate an ethos where there is an anti- Respond to each incident of bullying behaviour bullying culture - it is especially important that individually and adopt different practices, if adults are good role models for children and necessary, to find the most effective response young people • Encourage all children and young people to • Take all signs and reports of bullying very speak and share their concerns.
+Help those seriously being bullied to speak out by being open and • Take all allegations seriously and take action to encouraging children and young people to tell a ensure that the child or young person is safe coach or an adult who can help them • Do not label children or young people as • Have posters and signposting of local support "victims" and "bullies".
+Talk about 'bullying services visible so children and young people behaviour' and help and support the child or know where they can go for advice and support young person to change their behaviour and to if they do not feel comfortable speaking to understand and recognise its impact someone within the club • Speak to those being bullied and those displaying bullying behaviour separately